-Randomized Phase 2 clinical trial as a second-line treatment for MDS
+Randomized Phase 2 clinical trial in older patients with MDS as a second-line treatment

-In September 2008, we advanced sapacitabine into Phase 2 development as a second-line treatment for MDS.
-The MDS study is designed as a protocol amendment expanding the ongoing Phase 2 trial of sapacitabine described above, to include a cohort of patients with MDS.
-MDS are a group of hematologic cancers in which the bone marrow becomes unable to produce a sufficient number of healthy blood cells.
+In September 2008, we advanced sapacitabine into Phase 2 development as a second-line treatment in patients aged 60 or older with MDS who are previously treated with hypomethylating agents.
+The MDS stratum of the study is designed as a protocol amendment expanding the ongoing Phase 2 trial of sapacitabine in AML described above, to include a cohort of patients with MDS.
 Patients with MDS often progress to AML.
-As with the original Phase 2 study in elderly patients with AML, the primary objective of the MDS stratum is to evaluate the one-year survival rate of three dosing schedules of sapacitabine.
-Secondary objectives are to assess the number of patients who have achieved a complete remission or CR, complete remission without blood count recovery or CRp, hematological improvement and their corresponding durations, transfusion requirements, number of hospitalization days and safety.
-The study uses a selection design with the objective of identifying a dosing schedule which produces a better one year survival rate for each stratum in the event that all three dosing schedules are active.
+The primary objective of the MDS stratum is to evaluate the 1-year survival rate of three dosing schedules of sapacitabine.
+Secondary objectives are to assess the number of patients who have achieved CR or CRp, PR, hematological improvement and their corresponding durations, transfusion requirements, number of hospitalization days and safety.
+The study uses a selection design with the objective of identifying a dosing schedule which produces a better 1-year survival rate for each stratum in the event that all three dosing schedules are active.